mahaloz/Noob-Pwner-Kit/README.md

 The x64 table can be found here: [x64 Table](https://filippo.io/linux-syscall-table/)

 The above values will be used when we call the syscalls in an assembler convention.
-For the continued example, we will assume x86 achitecture is used.
+For the continued example, we will assume x64 architecture is used.
+Calling conventions can be found here: [x86 & x64 Calling Conventions](https://en.wikipedia.org/wiki/X86_calling_conventions)